 The United States Census Bureau recently released data from the 2020 census.
 For community college districts using by-trustee area elections, the release of this data triggers the need to examine, and potentially re-draw, the trustee areas based on population changes.
-Specifically, in accordance with Education Code, section 5019.5, the District must adjust its trustee area boundaries, if necessary, based on population changes following each decennial census, such that either or both of the following conditions are satisfied: (1) the population of each area is, as nearly as may be, the same proportion of the total population of the district as the ratio that the number of governing board members elected from the area bears to the total number of members of the governing board, and (2) the population of each area is, as nearly as may be, the same proportion of the total population of the district as each of the other areas.
+Specifically, in accordance with Education Code, section 5019.5, the District must adjust its trustee area boundaries, if necessary, based on population changes following each decennial census, such that either or both of the following conditions are satisfied: (1) the population of each area is, as nearly as may be, the same proportion of the total population of the total number of members of the governing board, and (2) the population of each area is, as nearly as may be, the same proportion of the total population of the total population of the total population of the district as each of the other areas.